 Italy is among Europe’s most developed countries covering an estimated area of 116,347 square miles.
 Italy shares its borders with Austria, France, San Marino Vatican City, and Slovenia.
-It is ranked 3rd by EU as the most populous country in Europe with a population of 61 million.
+It is the third most populous country in Europe with a population of 61 million.
 Po Valley is the most populated area in Italy accounting for over 50% of the total population. while Sardinia Island and the Basilicata Plateau are the least populated areas.
-Internal migration is very common in Italy with majority moving from rural areas in the south to urban cities in the north.
-Italy has no state recognized or official religion however Catholic Church plays a significant role in the society.
+Italy has no state-recognized or official religion – however, the Catholic Church plays a significant role in society.
 Some of the common religions in Italy include Christianity, Islam, Buddhism, Hinduism, Sikhism, and Judaism.

 Major Religions In Italy